-In making its investment decisions and conducting due diligence, the Adviser or the Sub-Adviser, as applicable, will exercise its professional judgment in evaluating important and complex business, financial, tax, accounting and legal issues and will rely on the third-party resources reasonably available to it.
+In connection with the investment process, the Adviser or the Sub-Adviser, as applicable, will exercise its professional judgment in evaluating important and complex business, financial, tax, accounting and legal issues and will rely on the third-party resources reasonably available to it.
 Such resources, may not be sufficient, accurate, complete or reliable, and the Adviser's or Sub-Adviser's due diligence may not reveal or identify all matters that could have a material effect on the value of an investment.
 Moreover, even if due diligence reveals certain factors that prove to have a material effect on the value of an investment, there is no guarantee that the Adviser or the Sub-Adviser, as applicable, will accurately predict at the time of considering an investment that such factors will ultimately prove to have such a material effect.